Invest in Macedonia

 - due to a divorce process.

-There is no restriction on foreigners to incorporate in Macedonia and set up a 100% foreign-owned company.
+There are no restrictions on foreigners incorporating in North Macedonia and setting up a 100% foreign-owned company.
 A government permit is not required, except in cases involving banking, insurance, and investment funds.

-There are 5 forms of legal entities in Macedonia:
+There are 5 forms of legal entities in North Macedonia:

-- Javno Trgovsko Drushtvo, JTD (General Partnership): formed by two or more partners, liable without limits and with their entire property for the company obligations.
+- Javno Trgovsko Drushtvo, JTD (General Partnership): formed by two or more partners, liable without limits and with their entire property used for company obligations.

 - Komanditno Drushtvo, KD (Limited Partnership): formed by two or more partners, with different responsibilities, unlimited or limited according to the contribution.

-- Drushtvo so Ogranichena Odgovornost, DOO (Limited Liability Company): Minimum capital requirement of EUR 5,000 and a maximum of 50 shareholders, whose responsibility depends on their contribution.
+- Drushtvo so Ogranichena Odgovornost, DOO (Limited Liability Company): Minimum capital requirement of EUR 5,000 and a maximum of 50 shareholders, whose level of responsibility depends on their contribution.

-- Akcionersko Drushtvo, AD (Join-Stock Company): the minimum paid-in capital of EUR 25,000 divided into shares.
+- Akcionersko Drushtvo, AD (Join-Stock Company): a minimum paid-in capital of EUR 25,000 divided into shares.

-- Komanditno Drushtvo so Akcii, KDADA (Limited Partnership by Stock): capital divided into shares with a minimum of three shareholders with different responsibilities, and at least one liable without limit and with his entire property for the company obligations.
+- Komanditno Drushtvo so Akcii, KDADA (Limited Partnership by Stock): capital divided into shares with a minimum of three shareholders with different responsibilities, and at least one liable without limit and with their entire property used for company obligations.

-Registration is done through the One Stop Shop System process, which takes about 4 hours to complete, the cost of registering a company is EUR 80 on an average.
+Registration is done through the One Stop Shop System process, which takes about 4 hours to complete.
+The cost of registering a company is around EUR 80 on an average.

 The procedure consists of the following phases:

-- Checking company’s name in the Trade Register
+- Checking the company’s name in the Trade Register

 - Deed, constitution, and signature certified by a notary;

-- An opening of bank account and deposit of minimum capital
+- Opening a bank account and deposit of minimum capital

-- Registration in the Central Registry of the Republic of Macedonia;
+- Registration in the Central Registry of the Republic of North Macedonia;

 - Delivering the deed of incorporation, shareholder information, management structure, and other specific documents